phone: (716) 839-8345

 - render independent judgments concerning patient/client needs and plans of care for individuals throughout their life span who have impairments, functional limitations, and disabilities to promote quality of life.

 - describe the Physical Therapist’s role as a member of the health care team, work collaboratively with other members of the team, and participate in peer assessment.

 - describe and function within the legal and ethical boundaries involved in the practice of physical therapy.

 - demonstrate cultural competence when engaged in the practice of physical therapy.

 - demonstrate altruism, compassion, caring, empathy, integrity, and effective behaviors for recognizing and resolving conflicts, in the context of physical therapist practice.

-- perform appropriate screening procedures to determine need for primary, secondary and tertiary prevention.
+- perform appropriate screening procedures to determine the need for primary, secondary, and tertiary prevention.